-- 2.1 This Public Affairs Strategy stems directly from the guiding principles determined by the Authority to "Influence policy-making and the decisions at local, regional and national levels, acting as a voice for the South Downs National Park and a source of knowledge and expertise". - 2.2 The Public Affairs Strategy is designed to enable the Authority to decide on which emerging issues we should focus our energies and resources, both in terms of responding to challenges and being ready to grasp opportunities. - 2.3 It is one of the key means by which we can enable the large-scale objectives of the Partnership Management Plan, the Local Plan and the Corporate Plan that sit outside of our direct control. - 2.4 This Strategy has clear links to a number of key strategic organisational documents and strategies (see Figure 2 below).
+- 2.1 This Public Affairs Strategy stems directly from the guiding principles determined by the Authority to "Influence policy-making and the decisions at local, regional and national levels, acting as a voice for the South Downs National Park and a source of knowledge and expertise". - 2.2 The Public Affairs Strategy is designed to enable the Authority to respond to challenges and be ready to grasp opportunities. - 2.3 It is one of the key means by which we can enable the large-scale objectives of the Partnership Management Plan, the Local Plan and the Corporate Plan that sit outside of our direct control. - 2.4 This Strategy has clear links to a number of key strategic organisational documents and strategies (see Figure I below).
 It does not duplicate the objectives set out in any of them and stems, itself, from the priorities identified by members in the Corporate Plan.

-Figure 2: Context of the Public Affairs Strategy
+Figure I: Context of the Public Affairs Strategy